khos2ow/worldwind.arc.nasa.gov/README.md

 Hugo is a single executable and quite portable.
 Download and install Hugo using the precompiled binaries from the [GitHub releases page](https://github.com/gohugoio/hugo/releases) or install using brew: `$ brew install hugo`.

-To generate the site, simply execute `$ hugo` from the root project directory.
+To generate the site, simply execute `$ ./hugow` from the root project directory.
 Hugo will create a `public` folder containing the generated site.
 You may also use Hugo to serve the content.
 It will automatically reload pages when a change is made in the project.
-Execute `$ hugo serve` and navigate your browser to `http://localhost:1313`.
+Execute `$ ./hugow serve` and navigate your browser to `http://localhost:1313`.

 ## Site Structure